Steven S. Holt

 Steven S. Holt completed both civilian higher education and advanced professional military education during his career.

-He earned a Bachelor of Science in Finance from Brigham Young University, Provo, Utah, in 1983, and later earned a Master of Arts in Management from Webster University, Saint Louis, Missouri, in 1987.
+He earned a Bachelor of Science in Finance from Brigham Young University (1983) and later earned a Master of Arts in Management from Webster University (1987).

-His professional military education includes graduation from the U.S. Army Combined Arms and Services Staff School, Fort Leavenworth, Kansas (1987); the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas (1990); and the U.S. Army Inspector General School, Fort Belvoir, Virginia (1990).
+His professional military education includes graduation from the U.S. Army Recruiting and Retention School (1975), Combined Arms and Services Staff School (1987), Command and General Staff College (1990), and the U.S. Army Inspector General School (1990).

-Following military retirement, Steven Holt began his second career and served as Executive Director of the Anchorage Equal Rights Commission from 1993 to 1998.
-As Executive Director of the Anchorage Equal Rights Commission, Holt reported indirectly to the Mayor of Anchorage and directly to nine mayorally appointed commissioners.
-He directed and supervised a professional staff consisting of a staff attorney, three investigators, and two administrative specialists, and was responsible for the administration, investigation, and resolution of hundreds of discrimination complaints within the Municipality of Anchorage.
+Following military retirement, Steven Holt served as Executive Director of the Anchorage Equal Rights Commission from 1993 to 1998.
+In this role, he reported indirectly to the Mayor of Anchorage and directly to nine mayorally appointed commissioners.
+He directed a professional staff that included a staff attorney, investigators, and administrative personnel, and oversaw the investigation and resolution of discrimination complaints within the Municipality of Anchorage.

 In 1999, he began a third career as a Financial Advisor with Edward Jones Investments.
-Over the next seventeen years, he built a successful practice, beginning with establishing the first Edward Jones Investments office in Vernal, Utah, then later he became Branch Manager of the Sun City–Summerlin (Las Vegas, NV), Edward Jones Investments office, earned Limited Partner status, and received multiple production and travel awards before retiring in 2016.
+Over the next seventeen years, he built a successful practice, established the first Edward Jones office in Vernal, Utah, mentored new advisors, and later served as Branch Manager in Sun City–Summerlin (Las Vegas, Nevada).
+He earned Limited Partner status and received multiple production and travel awards before retiring in 2016.

 International Humanitarian Service

-From March 2018 to February 2020, Steven Holt served as Country Director for Latter-day Saint Charities (LDSC), in Hanoi, Vietnam.
-LDSC is the humanitarian arm of the Church of Jesus Christ of Latter-day Saints.
+From March 2018 to February 2020, Steven Holt served as Country Director for Latter-day Saint Charities in Hanoi, Vietnam.
 His wife, Sherry Ann Holt, accompanied him and supported the mission throughout their service.

 Working with senior government and non-government leaders, he helped establish and expand: